EFTEC/CliOne/README.md

 > php .\basic.php read -o result.json -pwd 123 -type json

-Now, you can shows the parameters ("show the syntax help") as follows:
+Now, you can show the parameters ("show the syntax help") as follows:

 ```php
 $cli->showParamSyntax2('parameters:');
 ```

-But it will looks plain.
+But it will look plain.

 It is because you can add a description, change the question and add more help information